Google Product Category: Everything you need to know

 Product categorization used to be exclusively a merchant’s errand, and oftentimes a cumbersome one.
 The latest Google update brings an interesting development to the table - an Automatic Category Assignment.

-The simple answer: Absolutely!
+The simple answer: Absolutely

-Keeping a close eye on your Google product categories is crucial for all merchants in making sure their ads are served to the right audience.
-Furthermore, additional factors may come into play - for example, if you’re selling in the US the appropriate category will ensure the correct tax rate is applied to your items.
+• If you’re selling in the US the appropriate category will ensure the correct tax rate is applied to your items.

 How Google Product Category affects your ads